-So far, 2,835 of the 6,000 physicians covered by the COPIC Insurance Co., a malpractice insurer, have participated in a program implementing the law, said George Dikeou, a legislative consultant to the company.
+So far, 2,835 of the 6,000 physicians covered by COPIC Insurance Co., a malpractice insurer, have participated in a program implementing the law, said George Dikeou, a consultant to the company.
 Participating physicians have had at least 3,200 discussions with patients, and in about 2,000 cases, the discussion was all that was needed to close the case, he said.

-The insurer is authorized to pay up to \$30,000 per

-case; the average payout over 711 cases has been about \$5,300, Mr. Dikeou said.
-Of 116 cases that went to court, 54 cases were closed without payment and without attorney involvement.
-Six cases were closed with payment, 40 are still open, and 16 have gone to trial.
+The insurer is authorized to pay up to \$30,000 per case; the average payout over 711 cases has been about \$5,300, Mr. Dikeou said.
+Of 116 cases that went to court, 54 were closed without payment and without attorney involvement.